Historic paint analysis

 Historic paint analysis, or architectural paint research, is the scientific analysis of a broad range of architectural finishes, and is primarily used to determine the color and behavior of surface finishes at any given point in time.
 This helps us to understand the building's structural history and how its appearance has changed over time.
+Researchers may gather data for the history of the interior decoration of a building or room.

 Historic paint analysis shares a common methodology with the conservation and restoration of paintings used to conserve and restore two- and three dimensional works of art.
 This involves the identification of components such as organic or inorganic pigments and dyes contained in the pigments.
 Historic paint analysis also identifies the pigments' media of suspension such as (water, oil, or latex and the paints' associated substrate.
 A variety of techniques are used to identify and analyze the pigment layers and finish exposure, including Finish Exposure, optical microscopy, fluorescent light microscopy, polarized light microscopy, and Fourier-transform infrared spectroscopy.

-These tools not only allow the conservation scientist to model the paint's physical and chemical behavior but are useful for dating purposes as well.
+These methods are useful for dating purposes as well.
 Likewise, analyses are used to evaluate levels of risk arising from agents of deterioration that can affect paint loss, surface deterioration, interaction with newer materials, substrates, de-lamination, media and pigment deterioration, and alligatoring.
-With this information in hand, the conservation scientist can help the conservator better understand the chronology of the painted surface and make recommendations useful in restoring its appearance to a previous state while ensuring its longevity.
+With this information the conservation scientist or researcher of historic interiors can develop a better understanding of the chronology of the painted surface and make recommendations useful in restoring its appearance to a previous state while ensuring its longevity.